History of the Oglesby Mansion

 In 1859 Richard Oglesby married Anna White.
-They lived in a 7 room, two story frame house in the 400 block West William.
-They had four children but two died at very early ages.
-Anna died in 1868 and in 1873 Richard married Emma Gilette Keays, a widow with one son.
-Richard and Emma had four--the two youngest were born in the Mansion--and these four are pictured at right, some years after they left the house.
+They lived in a seven-room, two-story frame house in the 400 block West William.
+They had four children, but two died at very early ages.
+Anna died in 1868, and in 1873 Richard married Emma Gillett Keays, a widow with one son.
+Richard and Emma had four–the two youngest were born in the Mansion–and these four are pictured at right, some years after they left the house.

 History of a Mansion

 By 1868-69, Governer Oglesby contacted a Chicago architect, William LeBaron Jenney (father of the skyscraper) to provide plans for a new house.
 After Anna’s death and his return to civilian life in Decatur, the plans were put aside.
 The governor and his second wife, Emma, brought them back out after their marriage, modified them, and hired D.C.
 Shockley, a Decatur contractor, as the builder.
 The new house was attached to the east side of the old house, and the old one was used for a kitchen and servants’ quarters.